mosparo/documentation/docs/5_integration/3_multi_step_forms.md

 mosparo will now send the data to the API of your mosparo installation and validate it.

 If the validation was successful, the user can submit the form.
 Please remember to submit all the form data as well as the two mosparo fields (`_mosparo_submitToken` and `_mosparo_validationToken`).
-If you want to submit the form via an XHR request, you can get these two values by using your mosparo instance: `m.submitTokenElement.value` and `m.validationTokenElement.value`.
+If you want to submit the form via an XHR request, you can get these two values by using your mosparo instance: `m.getSubmitToken()` and `m.getValidationToken()`.

 ### Verify the data